- Explain the theory and practice of Traumatic Incident Reduction

 - List conditions to check before beginning a TIR session

-- Explain the purpose of addressing recent life disturbances before starting the TIR technique
+- Explain why one would address recent life disturbances before starting the TIR technique

-- Explain the rationale of using unvarying instructions to a client
+- Explain the rationale behind using unvarying instructions to a client

-- Recite Basic TIR instructions used to guide clients through traumatic memories
+- Recite by heart Basic TIR instructions used to guide clients through traumatic memories

-- Demonstrate helping a client to identify a subject to address with Thematic TIR
+- Demonstrate helping a client find a suitable subject to address with Thematic TIR

 - List situations in which you would use the “additional questions” in the TIR technique

-- Compare the “unlayering” style used in Unblocking to the TIR technique
+- Compare the “unlayering” style used in Unblocking to the style used in TIR

 - Describe what actions to take with a client who is not yet ready for TIR